 Giordano Bruno was an Italian Dominican friar, astrologer, poet, mathematician, and philosopher who was imprisoned and tried for blasphemy and heresy against Venice, as well as his belief in a plurality of worlds during the Roman Inquisition.
 He was burned at the stake in 1600, and his ashes were dumped into the Tiber River.

 Giordano Bruno, born Filippo Bruno, was an Italian Dominican friar, philosopher, mathematician, poet, and astrologer.
 He is celebrated for his cosmological theories, which went even further than the then-novel Copernican model.
-He proposed that the stars were just distant suns surrounded by their ...more
+He proposed that the stars were just distant suns surrounded by their own exoplanets and raised the possibility that these planets could even foster life of their own.
+He also insisted that the universe is in fact infinite and could have no celestial body at its "center".
+Beginning in 1593, Bruno was tried for heresy by the Roman Inquisition on charges including denial of several core Catholic doctrines.
+Bruno's pantheism was also a matter of grave concern.
+The ...more

 Age: Died at 52 (1548-1600)